Duke Frasco

-Vincent Franco "Duke" Domingo Frasco (born October 27, 1980) is a congressman for Cebu's 5th congressional district.
-He served as the Deputy Speaker of the House in the 19th Congress of the Philippines.
-He formerly served as the mayor of Liloan, born in the same place.
+Vincent Franco "Duke" Domingo Frasco (born October 27, 1980) is a Filipino politician.
+He is currently serving as representative for Cebu's 5th congressional district since 2019.
+He currently serves as the Deputy Speaker of the House of Representatives in the 20th Congress of the Philippines since 2026, a position he previously held in the 19th Congress from 2022 to 2025.
+He served as the mayor of Liloan from 2007 to 2016.
 He went to college in Los Angeles and worked with the consulting firm Protiviti.
 In the 2007 Philippine general election, he ran for Mayor of Liloan, winning by a majority.
 He served for three terms.

 Before joining the House of Representatives of the Philippines (HoR), he was a member of the Cebu Port Authority.
 In the 2019 Philippine HoR elections, Frasco represented the fifth district of Cebu.
 He supported multiple projects.
 In the 2022 Philippine HoR elections, he was elected as the Deputy Speaker.
 In the 2025 Philippine HoR elections, he won.
 He failed in his bid to become House Speaker in 2025, which caused him to form an independent bloc.